 In Kelo vs. New London, the owners of fifteen properties refused to sell.
 One of them was Susette Kelo, who owned a little pink home overlooking the river.
 In response, the city moved to initiate condemnation proceedings against the group.
 So, condemnation is the legal process used to facilitate eminent domain acquisitions.
 The city argued that the new Pfizer center and business park would create hundreds of well-paying jobs in New London; thus, its actions met the Fifth Amendment’s “public use” qualification.
 Many argue that the provisions in the Fifth Amendment are clear.
 However, the plaintiffs in Kelo vs. City of New London discovered otherwise.
 In 2005, the Supreme Court ruled 5-4 in support of the government’s right to delegate eminent domain rights to private enterprises.

 As for pipeline easements, the question remains: do pipelines meet the “public use” provision in the Constitution?
 More importantly, how can stakeholders protect themselves when economic development projects threaten their inherent rights?
 Here’s a little-known fact: while the federal Natural Gas Act provides for the use of eminent domain in pipeline construction, it cannot abrogate individual state laws that ban the use of eminent domain.

 Therefore, hiring the right condemnation or inverse-condemnation attorney is crucial when challenging eminent domain provisions such as compensation payments, easements, or right-of-way agreements.
 An experienced eminent domain law group can help you negotiate better terms and obtain just compensation for easements and construction-related surface terrain damages.

-Work with Our Condemnation and Inverse Condemnation Attorneys in Irvine, California.
+Working with Our Condemnation & Inverse-Condemnation Attorneys in Irvine, CA

 At Palmieri Tyler, our attorneys are well-versed in the complexities of eminent domain law.
 We have over three decades of experience in this area, have litigated over 2,000 cases, and won million-dollar settlements for our clients.
 In condemnation and inverse-condemnation suits, we can help you determine what is just compensation for your losses.
 Additionally, we can also provide guidance on property valuations, so that you get a fair assessment of your property’s worth.